Florimond/tuto-write-emitter-sdk/README.md

 8443
 ```

-While some MQTT implementations are happy with such an URL for the broker :
+While some MQTT implementations are happy with such an URL for the broker...

 ```
 api.emitter.io:8443
 ```

-Some other implementations may have some specificities.
-For example, the MQTT lib we use for the official Javascript SDK requires the broker's URL to be prefixed with "ws://" or "wss://" depending on whether you request an unsecure or a secure connection.
+...some other implementations may have some specificities.
+For example, the MQTT lib we use for the official Javascript SDK requires the broker's URL to be prefixed with **ws://** or **wss://** depending on whether you request an unsecure or a secure connection.

 ## The channel